diogro/expressionVariance-manuscript/main.md

 Functional analysis using GO enrichment indicated a clear link between function and gene expression variance.
 First, genes with high gene expression variance were enriched for biological functions related to reacting to environmental pressures, like immune function and tissue reconstruction.
-Likewise, low variance genes were enriched for basic cell functions, like RNA processing, translation, DNA methylation, and cell duplication.
+Likewise, low-variance genes were enriched for basic cell functions, like RNA processing, translation, DNA methylation, and cell duplication.
 These results are consistent with previous analysis of gene expression variance on a tissue-by-tissue basis [@Alemu2014-jo].
 This pattern of enrichment is also observed when we look at enrichment for high- or low-variance genes within the genes associated with each term in the GO hierarchy.
 Basic cell function terms are enriched for low variance genes, and terms involved in response to external stimulus are enriched for high variance genes.